-- 11.2.1 Except as otherwise provided, a part-time employee shall mean an employee who is engaged on the basis of a regular number of hours which are less than the full-time ordinary hours in accordance with clause 11.1 Ordinary Hours of Work - Full-Time Employees. - 11.2.2 Prior to commencing part-time work the Council and the employee shall agree upon the conditions under which the work is to be performed including: - 11.2.2.1 the hours to be worked by the employee, the days upon which they shall be worked and the commencing times for the work; - 11.2.2.2 the nature of the work to be performed; and - 11.2.2.3 the rate of pay as paid in accordance with this Agreement. - 11.2.3 The conditions may also stipulate the period of part-time employment. - 11.2.4 The conditions may be varied by consent.
+- 11.4.1 Except as otherwise provided, a part-time employee shall mean an employee who is engaged on the basis of a regular number of hours which are less than the full-time ordinary hours in accordance with clause 11.1 Ordinary Hours of Work Full-Time Employees. - 11.4.2 Prior to commencing part-time work, the Council and the employee shall agree upon the conditions under which the work is to be performed including: - 11.4.2.1 the hours to be worked by the employee, the days upon which they shall be worked and the commencing times for the work - 11.4.2.2 the nature of the work to be performed - 11.4.2.3 the rate of pay as paid in accordance with this Agreement. - 11.4.3 The conditions may also stipulate the period of part-time employment. - 11.4.4 The conditions may be varied by consent. - 11.4.5 The conditions, or any variation to them, must be in writing and retained by the Council.
+A copy of the conditions and any variations to them must be provided to the employee by the Council.

-- 11.2.5 The conditions, or any variation to them, must be in writing and retained by the Council.
-A copy of the conditions and any variations to them must be provided to the employee by the Council. - 11.2.6 Where it is proposed to alter a full-time position to become a part-time position such proposal shall be referred to the Consultative Committee for information.
-In such cases Council and the employee shall agree upon the conditions, if any, of return to full-time work. - 11.2.7 A part-time employee may work more than their regular number of hours at their ordinary hourly rate by agreement.
-Where an employee works hours outside the spread of hours in clause 10, Hours of Work of this Agreement, the provisions of clause 15, Overtime, shall apply. - 11.2.8 Except as otherwise provided, part-time employees shall receive all conditions prescribed by the Agreement on a pro-rata basis of the regular hours worked.
-An adjustment to the accrued leave entitlements may be required at the conclusion of each service year based on the proportion of actual hours worked. - 11.2.9 Where a public holiday falls on a day where a part-time employee would have regularly worked the employee shall be paid for the hours normally worked on that day.
-Part-time employees on seven (7) day a week rotating roster shall receive public holiday payment in direct proportion to their normal weekly hours of work. - 11.2.10 A change to full-time employment from part-time employment or to part-time employment from full-time employment shall not constitute a break in the continuity of service.
-All accrued entitlements shall be calculated in proportion to the hours worked in each employment arrangement. - 11.2.11 Part-time Employment Cleaners - 11.2.11.1 Part-time employment may be offered to Cleaners, based on an annualised guarantee of part-time hours. - 11.2.11.2 Employees must notify the roster supervisor at least 24 hours before, where practicable, if they will be unavailable to work the rostered shift.
+- 11.4.6 Where it is proposed to alter a full-time position to become a part-time position such proposal shall be referred to the Consultative Committee for information.
+In such cases, Council and the employee shall agree upon the conditions, if any, of return to full-time work. - 11.4.7 A part-time employee may work more than their regular number of hours at their ordinary hourly rate by agreement.
+Where an employee works hours outside the spread of hours in clause 11, Hours of Work of this Agreement, the provisions of clause 15, Overtime, shall apply. - 11.4.8 Except as otherwise provided, part-time employees shall receive all conditions prescribed by this Agreement on a pro-rata basis of the regular hours worked.
+An adjustment to the accrued leave entitlements may be required at the conclusion of each service year based on the proportion of actual hours worked. - 11.4.9 Where a public holiday falls on a day where a part-time employee would have regularly worked the employee shall be paid for the hours normally worked on that day.
+Part-time employees on seven day a week rotating roster shall receive public holiday payment in direct proportion to their normal weekly hours of work. - 11.4.10 A change to full-time employment from part-time employment or to part-time employment from full-time employment shall not constitute a break in the continuity of service.
+All accrued entitlements shall be calculated in proportion to the hours worked in each employment arrangement. - 11.5 Part-time Employment Cleaners - 11.5.1 Part-time employment may be offered to Cleaners, based on an annualised guarantee of part-time hours per calendar year. - 11.5.2 Employees must notify the roster supervisor at least 24 hours before, where practicable, if they will be unavailable to work the rostered shift.
 Notification is required by telephone or email contact.
-Non-compliance with this clause may result in action under clause 26 Disciplinary Procedure.
+Non-compliance with this clause may result in action under clause 29 Disciplinary Procedures.

-11.3 Casual Employment
+11.6 Casual Employment

-This sub-clause applies to Council employees engaged on a casual basis.
-The clause sets out how your rate of pay is calculated and the nature of your employment.
+This sub-clause applies to employees engaged on a casual basis.
+The clause sets out how a casual employee's rate of pay is calculated and the nature of their employment.